Title IX Sexual Violence Investigations

 In 2015, California took additional steps to protect accusers of sexual violence on campus by passing its “affirmative consent law,” which defines consent as “affirmative, conscious, and voluntary agreement to engage in sexual activity.”
-As a result, there have been an increase blur between the lines of regrettable drunken hook-ups and actual sexual violence.
+As a result, there has been an increasing blur between the lines of regrettable drunken hookups and actual sexual violence.

-The Law Office of John M. Runfola has a proven track record of success with representing students accused of rape and sexual assault.
+The The Law Offices of John M. Runfola has a proven track record of success with representing students accused of rape and sexual assault.
 We have successfully represented students in a variety of challenging factual scenarios, including getting a case dismissed at the investigative phase.

 If you have learned you are a student being accused of rape or sexual assault, contact us immediately so that we can advise you on how to proceed with the investigation.